 - Your energy levels and productivity are highest in the afternoon to early evening hours.

 - You might find it hard to wake up for early morning jobs, workouts or classes.

 - Night owls are more likely to be imaginative and creative according to the Madrid study.
 Another study found that night owls scored higher on tests of creativity than intermediate or early types.

-- People with higher IQs are more likely to be night owls, however night owl students also tend to perform worse academically compared to larks.
+- Night owls tend to have higher IQ scores, however night owl students also tend to perform worse academically compared to larks.

 Night Owls & Health:

 - Teens who sleep later on school nights (after 11:30pm) get less sleep and are more likely to suffer emotional distress and poorer academic performance than earlier sleeping peers, according to a large-scale data study conducted by University of California Berkeley researchers.

 - Late risers may be more prone to weight gain and are more likely to be overweight.

 - Night owls are more likely to suffer depression and sleep problems, especially women and older evening types.

 - You’ll likely feel best exercising in the evening.